-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted Used

 C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

-C8A SAT and SAT Subject Tests or X
+SAT and SAT Subject Tests or ACT X

-ACT

 C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2018, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended
+If your institution will make use of the ACT in admission decisions for applicants for Fall 2019, please indicate which ONE of the following a score will be used in the admissions process): , , , 0 C8B ACT with writing required ACT with writing recommended ACT with or without writing accepted Х

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+in the admissions process:

 C8B SAT with Essay component required

 C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted Χ
+C8B SAT with or without Essay component accepted X

 C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C

 As a validity check on the application essay

 C8C No college policy as of now

+Not using essay component X X

-C8D In addition does vour institution us se applicants' test scores t for academic advising?
-COD III addition, uocs your montanon a se applicants lest scores ioi acadeiiic advisiig:
+C8D In addition, does your institution use applicants' test scores for academic advising?